 An adequate supply of housing affordable for local incomes is an essential part of a thriving local economy and helps promote social inclusion.
 The planning system plays a central role in increasing the supply of affordable housing by creating mixed and balanced communities.

-Our requirements for affordable housing are set out in Policy H3 of the adopted Core Strategy.
+Our requirements for affordable housing are set out in Policy H2 of the adopted Local Plan 2011-2036.

-All affordable units should be of an appropriate size and type to meet the local housing needs identified by current evidence of need for that ward.
+All affordable housing will be expected to include a mix of socially rented and intermediate housing appropriate to the current evidence of local housing need.
+Affordable units should be well integrated with the open market housing through layout, siting, design and style and be of an appropriate size and type to meet the local housing needs identified by current evidence of need for that area.

-In negotiating the level of affordable housing on sites, we will have the overall viability of individual development schemes.
+In negotiating the level of affordable housing on sites, we will consider the overall viability of individual development schemes.

 We would also normally require that:

 · affordable homes should be designed to create mixed integrated communities.
 Affordable housing should not be distinguishable from the market housing in terms of build quality, design, materials, details, privacy and shared amenity standards are of equal quality and do not set them apart from the other properties on sale

 · affordable housing must meet relevant/current design and quality standards set out within the adopted Local Plan and adopted Design guide Supplementary Planning Document.

 · where a financial contribution is acceptable to the Council, the sums payable shall be calculated as being equivalent to the difference between the open market value of the agreed number of units which are being provided on site and the purchase value that a registered housing provider (RHP)/Council would be willing to pay for these units as affordable housing units.
 For rented units, RHP values are assumed to be equivalent to 40% of open market value (OMV) and for intermediate units RHP values are assumed to be equivalent to 60% OMV.